sfnxboy/AutosRUs/README.md

 4. Compare p-value to the significance level.
 5. Reject (or fail to reject) the null hypothesis and generate the conclusion.

+After determining which statistical analysis is most appropriate and analyzing our data, we must quantify our statistical results using probability.
+In our example, we are calculating probability directly; however, most statistical tests will produce probability in the form of a p-value.
+The **p-value**, or probability value, tells us the likelihood that we would see similar results if we tested our data again, if the null hypothesis is true.
+Therefore, we use the p-value to provide quantitative evidence as to which of our hypotheses are true.
+To determine which hypothesis is most likely to be true, we compare the p-value against a **significance level**.
+A significance level (also denoted as alpha or ɑ) is a predetermined cutoff for our hypothesis test.
+When designing our hypothesis, we would determine the significance level based on the importance of our findings.
+In most cases, a significance level of 0.05 is sufficient, but if our hypotheses are being used for critical decision-making (such as the performance of a drug or the durability of a helmet), we might want to use smaller cutoffs such as 0.01 or 0.001.
+Regardless of what significance level we select, we want to predetermine our cutoff prior to computing the p-value as to not introduce bias into our results.
+Refer to the following chart:

 ###	Implement and evaluate simple linear regression and multiple linear regression models for a given dataset.

 ###	Implement and evaluate the one-sample t-Tests, two-sample t-Tests, and analysis of variance (ANOVA) models for a given dataset.